 - The Roomba 960 has 75 minutes battery life

 The price of the Roomba 960 and 980 may be the deciding factor for many purchasers.
 The iRobot Roomba 960 is typically around $200 less than the Roomba 980, which is quite a substantial proportion.
 The Roomba 980 is one ofthe best robot vacuum you can buy at the moment, and those without budget restrictions may feel happy going with that choice.
 We feel that most, not all, will be swayed towards the Roomba 960 because of this price difference.

 Roomba 880 vs 980

-Our research shows that many consumers are still interested in the Roomba 880.
-This might be due to the fact it has a similar name to the 980 and was at the top of the Roomba range.
+Our research shows that many consumers are curious about how the Roomba 880 fits into the robot vacuum market.
+This might be due to the fact it has a similar name to the 980 and was at the top of the Roomba range a few years ago.
 A comparison of the Roomba 880, 980 and 960 quickly shows that the older model is not up to scratch with the smart home enabled Roombas.
 The key differences can be listed as:

 - The Roomba 880 does not have Wifi connectivity or any of the iRobot Home app features

 - The Roomba 880 uses iAdapt Navigation as opposed to Smart Mapping & VSLAM

 - The Roomba 880 does not have voice recognition